Crossed modular categories and the Verlinde formula for twisted conformal blocks: On Grothendieck rings and fusion rules

 We record the above discussion along with an important result of \cite{ENO:05} in the following: \begin{proposition} Let $\Ccal$ be a fusion category.\\ (i) The fusion ring $\KQab(\Ccal)$ over $\Qab$ has the structure of a Frobenius $\ast$-algebra with the classes of simple objects of $\Ccal$ forming an orthonormal basis of $\KQab(\Ccal)$. \\ (ii) The Frobenius $\ast$-algebra $\KQab(\Ccal)$ is a split semisimple $\Qab$-algebra, i.e. all its irreducible complex representations are already defined over $\Qab$ (see \cite[Cor.
 8.53]{ENO:05}). \end{proposition}

-We now relate the above discussion with the notion of (non-degenerate) fusion rules as defined in \cite[\S5]{BeauHirz}.
+We now relate Proposition \ref{prop:recalldef} and the discussion preceding it with the notion of (non-degenerate) fusion rules as defined in \cite[\S5]{BeauHirz}.
 Let $\NBbb$ denote the set $\ZBbb_{\geq0}$ of non-negative integers.
 Let $I$ be a finite set equipped with an involution $\ast$ and let $\NBbb^I$ denote the free commutative monoidal generated by $I$.
 Although in \cite{BeauHirz} additive notation is used for this commutative monoid, here we find it more convenient to use multiplicative notation and we denote a typical element of $\NBbb^I$ by $\prod\limits_{\alpha\in I}\alpha^{n_\alpha}$.

 Now also consider the free abelian group $K$ with basis given by $I$ and extend the involution $\ast$ to an involution of $K$.
 The goal is to now define the structure of a commutative Frobenius $\ast$-$\ZBbb$-algebra on $K$ (equipped with the $\ast$ involution) so that $I$ becomes a $\ast$-invariant orthonormal basis containing the unit of the desired ring structure.
 As is proved in \cite[\S5]{BeauHirz} this structure is equivalent to the axioms of non-degenerate fusion rules.